Special Educational Needs and Disability

 How we assess pupil progress and how we review this progress.

-Pupil progress meetings are held each half term where the progress of all children is discussed.
+Pupil progress meetings are held each term where the progress of all children is discussed.
 Staff work together to plan programmes that will support those pupils with SEN.

 We have Parent’s Evenings twice a year and also hold parent drop in sessions where you can come along and see what your child does in class.
 You are welcome to make an appointment at any time to discuss your child’s progress.